cpp-red-lion/cpp-red-lion.github.io/blog/ACCU_2026/ACCU-on-Sea-2026-Trip-Report.md

 ---

-And then there was the setting.
+And then there was **the setting**.
 Few conferences offer a coffee break with *this* view: the Folkestone seafront, the harbour arm, and the Channel stretching out to the horizon.